will-lancer/TypesetTranslate/README.md

 * Atiyah and MacDonald's *Introduction to Commutative Algebra*
     * I have an edited copy and an unedited one in the repo.
 The edited one adds more examples and pedagogy to the text.

-To-do:
-* Weinberg's QFT textbooks
+* Weinberg's QFT: volumes I - III